Ah, the holidays! A time of fun, joy, and community, where everyone has a good time being together. At least, that's how it is for most people.

 - Santa Claus Is Comin' to Town: Burgermeister Meisterburger, the leader of Sombertown, outlawed all toys after he'd tripped on one earlier.
 As such, Christmas itself was banned by proxy.

-- Referenced in Robin Hood: Prince of Thieves where one of the Sheriff's edicts as retribution agains the populace for protecting Robin and his outlaws is to "Call off Christmas!"
-As with so many of the Sheriff's line's, it's Rickman's delivery that really sells it.
+- Referenced in Robin Hood: Prince of Thieves where one of the Sheriff's edicts as retribution against the populace for protecting Robin and his outlaws is to "Call off Christmas!"
+As with so many of the Sheriff's lines, it's Rickman's delivery that really sells it.